Filters /

 Taxonomy term and author filters are returned using a set of default query arguments to order terms alphabetically and remove empty options from the listing.

-Use the following filter hooks to modify the arguments ( child_of, order, orderby, hide_empty etc.) of an author, category, tag or taxonomy term query.
+Use the following filter hooks to modify the arguments ( child_of, order, orderby, hide_empty etc.) of an author, category, tag, or taxonomy term query.

 Author: alm_filters_{id}_author_args